-- 3.3.1 Intimidation is the act of instilling fear in someone as a means of controlling that person.
-Some examples of intimidating behaviour include: - Verbal threats, i.e., threatening phone calls, threats of violence against a person or property; - Physical threats, i.e., showing a weapon, jostling, threatening to punch, stalking or following; - · Defacing or stealing victim's property; - · Daring or coercing victim to do something dangerous or illegal; - Extortion (demanding payment or goods for a victim's safety); - · Inciting hatred toward a victim; - Setting up a victim to take the blame for an offence.
+- 9.6 Unwelcome jokes, innuendoes, insults or put downs, taunts about a person's body, diverse needs, religion, attire, age, economic status, ethnic or national origin; - 9.7 Insulting graffiti directed at an individual or group; - 9.8 Unwanted and uninvited sexual attention, particularly when it is intimidating, hostile, or offensive to the recipient. - 10.
+Intimidation: Intimidation is the act of instilling fear in someone as a means of controlling that person.
+Some examples of intimidating behaviour include: - 10.1 Verbal threats, i.e., threatening phone calls, threats of violence against a person or property; - 10.2 Physical threats, i.e., showing a weapon, jostling, threatening to punch, stalking or following; - 10.3 Defacing or stealing victim's property; - 10.4 Daring or coercing victim to do something dangerous or illegal; - 10.5 Extortion (demanding payment or goods for a victim's safety); - 10.6 Inciting hatred toward a victim; - 10.7 Setting up a victim to take the blame for an offence.

-Reference: Section 6, 7, 7.1, 8, 8.4, 17, 18, 20, 22, 65, 85
+Reference: Section 6, 7, 7.1, 8, 8.4, 17, 18, 20, 22, 65, 85 School Act